M0orph3us/Brief-Two/README.md

 ## Responsive Design

-"Tap Taupe" is designed to be playable on various devices, ensuring a seamless gaming experience.
+"Tap Taupe" is designed to be playable on tablet 768px and desktop 1024px, ensuring a seamless gaming experience.

 ---